vi-kon/laravel-auth/README.md

 ### User model

-User representing model, implements `UserInterface`.
+User representing model, implements `AuthenticatableContract` and `CanResetPasswordContract` interfaces and use `Authenticatable` and `CanResetPassword` traits.

 **Namespace**: `ViKon\Auth\models`